FAQ's

 • What happens if my student misses a day of class?

-If your student misses a class, they can make up the lesson on another scheduled class day.
-We encourage students to attend all classes to ensure they do not fall behind.
+If your student misses a class, they must make up the lesson on another scheduled class day which will be informed by us as to what exact day(s) need to be attended .
+We encourage students to attend all classes to ensure they do not fall behind, as well as not run the risk of not being able to attend the required make-up session.
+Failure to attend the required make-up day(s) will result in an "incomplete" reporting of student results.

 • When will my student begin behind-the-wheel instruction?